 Death.
 Death is the mistake.

 That’s the lesson that so many of my and the previous generations of gamers were instructed in, often rather painfully in the dark days of Arcade manipulations.
 The rewind function has erased this.
 This is probably the part where I’m supposed to squint my eyes and complain about these softie kids not having to learn how important lives were and how in the real world you can’t rewind and undo your mistakes, you have to live with them.
 That’s what I’m probably supposed to say.
-But partner, I’m here to say I’m over that.
-Whatever someone might think I don’t possess the conviction to declare myself steadfastly opposed to this rewind function, mostly because I use it, a LOT.
-I’m playing a lot of old games that I wasn’t good at, or only kind of good at, and this rewind is helping me get to places that only my friends who were talented at games could get to.

 Maybe I’ll write an essay about the rewind function.
 Maybe.

-Much like E1M1 in DOOM, world 1-1 is about familiarizing the player with the controls, with how Mario moves, the general differences between small and large hops, how enemies react to being stomped on, how bricks react to being jumped into, and how pipes work.
+Much like E1M1 in DOOM, World 1-1 is about familiarizing the player with the controls, with how Mario moves, the general differences between small and large hops, how enemies react to being stomped on, how bricks react to being jumped into, and how pipes work.
 This last one is where the secret is.

 While I was writing this essay, because I don’t know what else to call this thing/writing-project, and “article” sounds way too charitable, I did a little bit of research and I found a really great (actual)article about World 1-1 written by Paul Tamburro called The Perfect Level: How Super Mario Bros and ‘World 1-1’ Changed Everything.
 You can read the whole essay here and I would definitely recommend it if you have a free moment.
 And maybe go here to read my last essay about Final Fantasy 16, you know, if you want to, or if you’re not too busy.
 Tamburro in my opinion does a fantastic job of explaining why World 1-1 is so important from a narrative and technical aspect.